littsdj/littsdj/README.md

 ### Hi there 👋
+Hello, My name is Dj Litts.
+As of October 2023, I am a graduate of Tech Elevator coding bootcamp.
+My biggest project on here is my SuperFan Source website, which is my final capstone project from Tech Elevator.

+Keep an eye out for upcoming projects from me regarding a Baccarat Simulator, and a Sudoku Solver.

 <!--
 Hello, I am a new programmer playing around with git repositories on my computer.
 I am trying to gain familiarity with github and git repositories.